 What to Wear?

 Dress is summer casual for the conference, although you may want to bring a cardigan or sweater because the hotel can get a little chilly sometimes.
 If you plan to attend Lobby Day, please wear business attire, as we want to look professional while meeting members of Congress and their staff.
 Don't forget a bathing suit if you'd like to make use of the hotel's indoor pool.
+Bring something turquoise if you have it; turquoise is the color of Dysautonomia Awareness!

 We're planning a busy weekend, but if you'd like to explore the area, there are many interesting attractions to visit.
 Downtown Washington, D.C. is less than 25 miles away and offers plenty to see including the White House, Washington Monument, Lincoln Memorial, The National Gallery of Art and numerous Smithsonian Museums.
 There are shops and restaurants within walking distance of the hotel.

-Continuing Medical Education Program
+Continuing Medical Education - Autonomic Disorders Workshop

 Join Dysautonomia International's Medical Advisory Board and other experts on Saturday, July 15 from 6:00pm-8:30pm for an intimate evening of cocktails, dinner, and conversation about future research efforts, industry outreach initiatives, and patient advocacy.
 Leadership Dinner tickets are $1000 per person and will be limited to 20 guests.
 Tickets include the dinner, plus one conference registration, one CME registration, and one Lobby Day registration.